Diversion98/The-MHG-Modpack/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Crash Report or Logs**
+Copy and paste your crash report/log in https://pastebin.com/ and share the link here.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.